 Depreciation on our LNG carriers is calculated using an estimated useful life of 35 years, commencing at the date the vessel was originally delivered from the shipyard.
 However, the actual life of a vessel may be different than the estimated useful life, with a shorter actual useful life resulting in an increase in the depreciation and potentially resulting in an impairment loss.
 The estimated useful life of our LNG carriers takes into account design life, commercial considerations and regulatory restrictions.
 Our estimates of future cash flows involve assumptions about future hire rates, vessel utilization, operating expenses, dry-docking expenditures, vessel residual values and the remaining estimated life of our vessels.
 Our estimated hire rates are based on rates under existing vessel charters and an estimated charter rate for the unfixed periods.
 Our estimates of vessel utilization, including estimated off-hire time are based on historical experience of trading our vessels and our projections of future chartering prospects.
 Our estimates of operating expenses and dry-docking expenditures are based on our historical operating and dry-docking costs and our expectations of future inflation and operating requirements.
 Vessel residual values are based on our estimation over our vessels sale price at the end of their useful life, being a product of a vessel's lightweight tonnage and an estimated scrap rate and the estimated resale price of certain equipment and material.
-The remaining estimated lives of our vessels used in our estimates of future cash flows are consistent with those used in the calculation of depreciation.
+The remaining estimated lives of our vessels used in our estimates of fluture cash flows are consistent with those used in the calculation of depreciation.

 Certain assumptions relating to our estimates of future cash flows are more predictable by their nature in our experience, including estimated revenue under existing charter terms, on-going operating costs and remaining vessel life.
 Certain assumptions relating to our estimates of future cash flows require more discretion and are inherently less predictable, such as future hire rates beyond the firm period of existing charters and vessel residual values, due to factors such as the volatility in vessel hire rates and the lack of historical references in scrap prices of similar type of vessels.
 We believe that the assumptions used to estimate future cash flows of our vessels are reasonable at the time they are made.
-We can make no assurances, however, as to whether our estimates of future cash flows, particularly future vessel hire rates or vessel values, will be accurate.
+We can make no assurances, however, as to whether our estimates of flows, particularly future vessel hire rates or vessel values, will be accurate.
 If we conclude that a vessel is impaired, we recognize a loss in an amount equal to the excess of the carrying value of the asset over its fair value at the date of impairment.
 The fair value at the date of the impairment becomes the new cost basis and will result in a lower depreciation expense than for periods before the vessel impairment.

-The table set forth below indicates the carrying value of each of our vessels as of December 31, 2014 and 2013.
+The table set forth below indicates the carrying value of each of our vessels as of December 31, 2015 and 2014.

 dollars)

-Vessel Capacity (cbm) Year Purchased December 31, 2014 December 31, 2013
+Vessel Capacity (cbm) Year Built/ Purchased December 31, 2015 December 31, 2014

-Clean Energy 149,700 2007 \$ 143.1 \$ 147.5
+Clean Energy 149,700 2007 \$ 138.6 \$ 143.1

-Ob River 149,700 2007 142.9 147.3
+Ob River 149,700 2007 138.5 142.9

-Clean Force 149,700 2008 153.6 158.4
+Amur River 149,700 2008 149.0 153.6

-Arctic Aurora 155,000 2014 206.7
+Arctic Aurora 155,000 2014 201.5 206.7

-Yenisei River 155,000 2014 193.6
+Yenisei River 155,000 2014 188.7 193.6

+Lena River 155,000 2015 219.9 -

-TOTAL 759,100 - \$ 839.9 \$ 453.2
+TOTAL 914,100 \$ 1,036.2 \$ 839.9